How Do You Prepare for a Child Custody Evaluation in Arizona

 Preparing for a Child Custody Evaluation in Arizona

+If you are going through a child custody evaluation, it is very important you prepare for a child custody evaluation in Arizona.
 It is very important that you are thoroughly prepared before you start an evaluation with a child custody evaluator.
 It is important that you understand the psychological testing that is going to take place, it is important that you understand each of the issues and your position on those issues and it is critically important that the child custody evaluator is informed of all of the important information that is relevant to the child custody decision.

 If there is past domestic violence they need to be informed of that, if one of the parents has been more of a primary care provider for the child than the other parent, that is important to explain to the child custody evaluator.